What sort of risks are Property Investors exposed to when renting properties, how can risks be minimised and what insurances are there?

 The replacement value you nominate should be adequate to cover the true cost of rebuilding, an allowance for a minimum of 2 years inflation, demolition costs and care to ensure you have full allowance for architect, engineers, building and resource consent costs.
 Losses affecting a part of the home are often more expensive to rebuild on a per square meter basis than a total loss situation where there is a blank canvas to work from, so replacement insurance not indemnity insurance ( or present value) is always recommended.
 For houses, two common ways of obtaining the “rebuild cost” are to either get a ‘Replacement Valuation”, or to do it yourself using a Cordell Calculation.

-Ensure these are insured in addition to the house you are letting out.
+Ensure these are insured in addition to the house you are renting out.
 This could include blinds, light fittings, some floor coverings, appliances – such as stoves, dishwashers, refrigerators, washing machines and microwaves, etc.

 Loss of rents